 I still worry that the picture might work against me, but I try to ignore those devilish thoughts.
 Who cares?
 They’ll find out soon enough, right?
 And I hope that I’ve worked hard enough to prove—to myself and to you—that what I’ve accomplished and what I have yet to accomplish should not be influenced by that leopard-print scarf I nabbed at the sale rack.

-Yousur Alhlou ’12, M.J. ’14, a former California editorial assistant, is a (hijabi) journalist for hire.
+Yousur Alhlou ’12, M.J. ’14, a former California editorial assistant, is a (hijabi) journalist now working as a videographer for the NY Times.
 Tweet her at @yousuralhlou.

 From the Winter 2014 Gender Assumptions issue of California.